liferay/liferay-docs/develop/tutorials/articles/280-configuration/01-making-apps-configurable/03-reading-configurations-portlet.markdown

         }

-The main difference between this example and the component class covered in the [previous tutorial](LINK) is that this class is a portlet class and it sets the configuration object as a request attribute in its `doView()` method.
-To read configuration values from a JSP, first add these imports to your `init.jsp`
+The main difference between this example and the component class covered in the [previous tutorial](reading-configuration-values-from-a-component) is that this class is a portlet class and it sets the configuration object as a request attribute in its `doView()` method.
+To read configuration values from a JSP, first add these imports to the top of your `view.jsp` file:
-file:

     <%@ page import="com.liferay.docs.exampleconfig.ExampleConfiguration" %>
     <%@ page import="com.liferay.portal.kernel.util.GetterUtil" %>

-It's a Liferay convention that all of a module's JSP imports go in an `init.jsp` file, and all other JSPs in the module import `init.jsp`.
-This convention ensures that you only have to manage JSP dependencies in a single file.

-In the JSP where the configuration must be read, obtain the configuration object from the request object and read the desired configuration value from it.
+In the JSP, obtain the configuration object from the request object and read the desired configuration value from it.
 Here's a `view.jsp` file that does this:

     <%@ include file="/init.jsp" %>